 At that time a $350,000 Housing and Urban Development grant was announced for the development of a new center.
 July 15, 1981 was the ground breaking for the new site at 307 Prospect avenue and construction began that fall.
 The ribbon cutting ceremony for the new building was on Monday June 14, 1982.

 The center has a large main room where congregate meals are served.
 The room, complete with a stage for performances can be divided to provide for various meeting rooms.
-The center also has a kitchen, a crafts area, a pool room, a hobby room, office space, and a gift shop where crafts made by the seniors can be sold.
+The center also has a kitchen, a crafts area, a pool room, a hobby room, office space, and a gift shop.

 The center is operated by an Executive Director under the supervision of a Board of Directors consisting of up to 12 members.
 Each director is elected for three year overlapping terms.
 The center is partially funded through the Northeast Nebraska Area on Aging office according to a formula based on meal count.
 The balance of the operating expenses come from contributions, interest from a Foundation Fund and many fund raisers held each month.